DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 If we use a table
 Then it’ll be easier to scan

-When using regular text for the notification settings screen makes it harder to distinguish between notifications that are on and those that aren’t.
+When using regular text for the notification settings screen makes it harder to distinguish between notifications that are on and those that are not.

 If we use a tick icon
 Then it’ll be easier to scan